rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> fcat.GetNumEntries()
 1169

-Once a :api:`rdkit.Chem.rdfragcatalog.FragCatalog` has been generated, it can be used to fingerprint molecules:
+Once a :py:class:`rdkit.Chem.rdfragcatalog.FragCatalog` has been generated, it can be used to fingerprint molecules:

 >>> fpgen = FragmentCatalog.FragFPGenerator()